JamesChapmanNV/NFL_Database_App/docs/Final Report.md

 The `User` command is used for user related services.
 This command is used to update data in the user's account, and can be used to delete the account if desired.

 #### Required Arguments
 While the `User` command does not require any arguments on it's own, arguments are expected for some of the various flags that are used to update and delete data.
+If nothing is given to the `User` command, the user's details are printed.

 #### Flags and Optional Arguments